 In any case, I went back up the way I came to rejoin Julie and complete the hike.
 However, I did notice other people who reached the basin area further downstream.
 I believe this was where that path I didn't take ultimately would've gone.
 That path was probably the more official path judging by its width and gentle grade.
 The one I took almost felt like a scramble and I figured it would probably be more prone to closure due to exposure to dropoffs, tree roots, and erosion.

-Directions: The car park at the trailhead for Wapta Falls was reached by driving about 25km south of the hamlet of Field (Field is a short distance east of the Emerald Lake turnoff or 23km west of the Icefields Parkway [Hwy 93] junction with Hwy 1 just 3km north of the Lake Louise turnoff).
-The unsealed turnoff for Wapta Falls would be on the left side leading the final 2km to the car park.
+The car park at the trailhead for Wapta Falls was reached by driving about 25km south of the hamlet of Field.
+Field was a short distance east of the Emerald Lake turnoff or 23km west of the Icefields Parkway [Hwy 93] junction with Hwy 1 just 3km north of the Lake Louise turnoff.
+The unsealed turnoff for Wapta Falls was on the left side (as we headed south and west on Hwy 1) leading the final 2km to the car park.

 Initially, we ended up getting off at the unsealed Beaverfoot Road (another 5.7km west of the official turnoff for Wapta Falls), which seemed remote.
 Ultimately, we ended up with a real distant and partial view of the falls after driving 10km on the unsealed road, which had its share of potholes.